djordje/li3_validators/README.md

 **Or trough _composer_:**

-Add this to yout `composer.json` file:
+Add this to your `composer.json` file:

 ```
 	{